-It is from this process that CSU-Pueblo PLP faculty began tying individual course goals and objectives to overall program outcomes.
+It is from this process that CSU-Pueblo's PLP faculty began tying individual course goals and objectives to overall program outcomes.
 Such ongoing student learning assessment ensures the program remains adaptable, current, and strategic, thereby continuing to produce outstanding graduates who are prepared to be successful in a variety of leadership roles as they develop their careers.
-Further, staff involvement with the Experiential Education (EE) Task Force has resulted in EE course designations for all Leadership Studies minor courses, meeting both program and course goals.
+Further, staff involvement with the Experiential Education (EE) Task Force resulted in EE course designations for all Leadership Studies minor courses, meeting both program and course goals.
 As of August 2016, all PLP courses have EE designation.
-In the past two years of aligning more fully with these designations, we have begun to look more closely at "across the board" experiential opportunities through campus-initiated activities, such as Todos Santos, and encouraged PLP scholars to participate in CLA experiential weekends-a new series of activities announced in January 2018.
+In the past three years of aligning more fully with these designations, we have begun to look more closely at "across the board" experiential opportunities through campusinitiated activities, such as Todos Santos, and encouraged PLP scholars to participate in CLA experiential weekends-a new series of activities announced in January 2018.
+In addition, further review of CAS domains suggests that while we have designed a strong outcome structure, a re-writing of the outcomes might create better interrelationships within our student programming.

 In the initial planning for university assessment procedures, PLP staff referred to the initial eight program goals developed through the self-study process.
-As planning evolved, these goals were translated into six outcomes and summarized on the PLP Curriculum Map (page 8 of this plan) where outcome measures could be tracked on a course by course basis.
+As planning evolved, these goals were translated into six outcomes and summarized on the PLP Curriculum Map (page 9 of this plan) where outcome measures could be tracked on a course by course basis.
 Also included on the Map are "other" opportunities for measuring outcomes via co-curricular activities-such as volunteerism, participation in student leadership on campus, and related opportunities.
-These outcomes are noted below, and the measures on a course by course basis are itemized in the Curriculum Map.
+These outcomes are described below, and the course by course measures are itemized in the Curriculum Map.
+2018-2019 Targets: SLOs 2 & 4.